jac-uk/admin/.github/ISSUE_TEMPLATE/issue-template-.md

 []Compliance - Regulatory  and legal requirements are satisfied.

 **[User Testing Steps]**
-[]Go to an unfinished exercise
+[]Go to an exercise page
+[]Check task list to carry out exercise.
+[] Take note of errors
-[]Check that 'application process' appears in the task list []Attempt to submit before application process is completed- Point out errors []Ensure it is confirmed before an exercise can be approved []Prioritize and address feedback
+[] Ensure it is confirmed before an exercise can be approved [] Prioritize and address feedback
-[]UAT Sign off - Do the features meet user requirements?
+[] UAT Sign off - Do the features meet user requirements?
-[]Review and reflect on what went well or what could be improved [] Release and Monitor features on production environment.
+[] Review and reflect on what went well or what could be improved [] Release and Monitor features on production environment.

 **[Ticket Champion]**
-Thomas Russell
+Name of who raised the Issue/ticket.

 **[Screenshots / wireframes / designs / pictures]**
 [] If applicable, add screenshots to help explain the issue / task.
 Include screen grabs, video demo, notes etc.

 **[Happy Story**
-Happy story - Admin fills out all sections of the tasklist, see that application process is a required part of exercise configuration, and completes application process.
+Happy story - What would this Issue resolve or improve ?

 **[Sad story]**
- Admin fills out all sections of the task list, but does not see that application process is a required part of the exercise configuration, when they try to submit for approval, they see that the application process is needed and complete the  application process.
+ State what your  pain point is with this issue?